racket/racket/racket/src/README.txt

  Some build modes may require GNU Make.
 See "Dependency details" below for more information about dependencies.

- When building from a Git clone, after `make install`, the Racket installation is still more "minimal" than a "Minimal Racket" distribution, because it does not have the "racket-lib" package installed.
-Consider adding that package with
+ When working from a clone of the Racket Git repository, as opposed to a source code distirbution, prefix the above commands with

+   make --directory=../../ pb-fetch

+ and add a command to run the installed `raco` to the end:

    raco pkg install -i racket-lib

 Detailed instructions:

- 0. If you have an old Racket installation in the target directory, remove it (unless you are using an "in-place" build from a repository as described below).
+ 0. If you have an old Racket installation in the target directory, remove it (unless you are using an "in-place" build as described below).

+    When building from a clone of the Racket Git repository, note that "../../build.md" has more information about build options in that mode.
+If you work from here, though, an extra step is needed to download or update sources in "ChezScheme/boot/pb" (which are already present in a source code distribution):

+       make --directory=../../ pb-fetch

  1. Select (or create) a build directory.